Anticardiolipin antibodies; Hughes syndrome

 If you have APS and become pregnant, you will need to be followed closely by a provider who is an expert in this condition.
 You will not take warfarin during pregnancy, but will be given heparin shots instead.

-If you have SLE and APS, your provider will also recommend that you take hydroxychloroquine.
+If you have SLE and APS, your provider may also recommend that you take hydroxychloroquine.

 Currently, other types of blood thinning medicines are not recommended.